pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 This [example](#example-additional-resources) adds four additional sources:

 - The first additional source points to an example of a [workload service account yaml file](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/namespace-provisioner-gitops-examples/custom-resources/workload-sa/workload-sa-with-secrets.yaml) with no ytt templating or overlay.
-   - After importing this source, Namespace Provisioner will create the following resources in all namespaces mentioned in “desired-namespaces” ConfigMap.</br></br>
+   - After importing this source, Namespace Provisioner will create the following resources in all namespaces listed in the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap).</br></br>
 - <a id="add-test-scan"></a>The second additional source points to examples of [ytt templated testing and scanpolicy](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/namespace-provisioner-gitops-examples/custom-resources/testing-scanning-supplychain).
    - After importing this source, Namespace Provisioner will create a **scan-policy** as well as a **developer-defined-tekton-pipeline-java** in all namespaces in the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap)  with the default setup in [Install OOTB Supply Chain with Testing and Scanning](../getting-started/add-test-and-security.hbs.md#install-OOTB-test-scan) documentation.</br></br>
 - The third additional source points to an example of a [ytt templated scanpolicy yaml file](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/namespace-provisioner-gitops-examples/custom-resources/scanpolicies/snyk-scanpolicies.yaml).